Narasimman-Venkatakrishnan/shopping-cart/README.md

 Run `npm start` or `ng serve --proxy-config proxyconfig.json` for a dev server.

 Navigate to `http://localhost:4200/shop`.
 The app will automatically reload if you change any of the source files.

+As service requires basic auth sometimes browser may prompt login window.
+Please use credentials configured in microservice properties file(in prod enviroment same can be stored securely in keyvalut)

 ## Build